 Set in the Kingdom of Burgundy, the theme in this game is merely an excuse to place various types of terrain into your estate and score those juicy victory points.
 There are six terrain types and each can be filled with various buildings, knowledge tiles, mines, ships, animals, or castles.

-Each turn, you’ll roll two dice, which will represent your two actions for the turn.
+With each turn, you’ll roll two dice, which will represent your two actions for the turn.
 According to the number, you can take tiles from the central offer and place them into your estate.
 Castles grant free actions, knowledge tiles grant ongoing abilities, animals yield points, ships import goods, and mines yield gold.
 Then there are city buildings, that come with abilities, that allow you to chain actions (take a free tile, place tile for free, etc.).

 As you complete a group of tiles, you’ll earn points, but there is more than one way to win Castles of Burgundy.
 You can go animal-heavy strategy for some big points, focus on buildings and their abilities, or maybe sell as many goods from the ship tiles.